kgish/viriciti-assignment-export/README.md

 Hopefully the results will demonstrate that I am a qualified candidate and keep me in the loop of things.

+For the latest version of this assignment you can access my private [viriciti-assignment-export](https://github.com/kgish/viriciti-assignment-export) repository assuming I have designated you a collaborator.

+See my contact information below.

 ## Problem